 - Guaranteed payments from your partnership

-In 2019, if you’re a single taxpayer making less that $160,700 in income, you already qualify for a 20% tax deduction, regardless of your SSTB status.
-If you’re a married taxpayer filing jointly and you make under $321,400, the same applies.
+- Regardless of your SSTB status, you’re a single taxpayer making less than $164,900 in income, or you’re a married taxpayer filing jointly and you make under $329,800.

-Say you’re an Instagram influencer who gets paid for ads and sponsorships and your wages paid in 2019 were $58,000.
-If you’re single, you can already claim a 20% tax deduction to your tax rate.
+- An Instagram influencer gets paid for ads and sponsorships, and takes home $105,000 in the taxable year.
+If they file as a single taxpayer, they can automatically claim a 20% tax deduction to their tax rate.
 No need to use the SSTB status.